pennal/LinAlgNotes/README.md

 # LinAlgNotes
 If you're just here for the PDF, [here](https://github.com/pennal/LinAlgNotes/blob/master/PDFs/Notes.pdf) you go.
 Be advised, however, that the PDF is constantly changing.
 It is not finished yet, and is likely to contain many mistakes.
 If you see anything fishy, please file an issue.

-This repo contains the LaTeX version of Professor's Pivkin class notes.
+This repo contains the LaTeX version of Professor Pivkin's class notes.
 Please read carefully this document at least once, so to clarify any doubts.

 Please do not distribute any PDF version of these notes as they are not complete.
 Link back to this repo instead.